-The primary role of the assessor is to judge the available evidence against the pre-determined standards.
+The primary role of the assessor is to judge the available evidence against the predetermined standards.
 Assessors must, therefore, have knowledge of the areas in which they are assessing and the judgmental role may be combined with the collection of evidence.
 The assessor is required to:

-Interpret the criteria;
+- Interpret the criteria;

-Use expertise to make judgements;
+- Use expertise to make judgements:

-Ensure that standards have been met; and
+- Ensure that standards have been met; and

-Ensure that evidence of competency is sufficient.
+- Ensure that evidence of competency is sufficient.

 Assessors should be aware of the importance for assessments being unbiased, fair and flexible.
+The results of assessments should be reviewed by the Organisation's Workplace Assessment Panel.